BillWorstell/WorstellWitnessWaybackMachine/docs/downloads/templates/Event_Essay_TEMPLATE.md

 - European presence: **N ships / N posts / N households**
 - Other metrics that make the scale legible

-## What it felt like (ancestor’s-eye)
+## What it felt like (ancestor?s-eye)
-2–4 vivid sentences from the ground: sounds, work, risk, scarcity, abundance.
+2?4 vivid sentences from the ground: sounds, work, risk, scarcity, abundance.

 ## People to name
 Bullet list of individuals (both sides) that anchor the story.